leobeal-cpi/logger/README.md

 ```

 ## How it works
-The RingBufferAppender checks for the log level and in case of DEBUG, sends it to a buffer instead of logging it, otherwise it logs it as usual.
+The FingersCrossedAppender checks for the log level and in case of DEBUG, sends it to a buffer instead of logging it, otherwise it logs it as usual.
 Whenever a log has a level higher or equal to ERROR, the buffer is flushed and the messages are logged.

 ## Known issues